National Occupational Standards

-NOS are agreed statements of competence which describe the work outcomes required for an individual to achieve the standard expected of them in work.
-They are the building blocks of S/NVQs but can be used in a number of other ways.
-They describe good practice in particular areas of work, provide managers with a tool for workforce management and quality control and can be used to write job descriptions or to identify skills needs and plan training.
-Three case studies below illustrate how NOS can be used.
+NOS are the building blocks of NVQs and describe good practice in particular areas of work.
+They provide managers with a tool for workforce management and quality control and can be used to write job descriptions or to identify skills needs and plan training.

 - Project to define professional functions and standards in archaeological practice.
 Final Report.
 Dr S. Carter & A. Robertson 2002.

 - Occupational and Functional Mapping of the Archaeology Profession.
 Dr. S. Carter & A. Robertson.
 2002.

 - Case study 1: English Heritage - designing an internship

 - Case study 2: Foundations Archaeology - carrying out a skills audit

 - Case study 3: Oxford Archaeology - writing job descriptions